 I'll start with the punchline and tell you that I'm always looking for cool jobs!
 Let's talk about cool jobs.

-Currently, I'm a mechatronic engineer in the Los Angeles office of Canadian toy giant Spin Master.
-No, we don't make skate-bearing fidget toys.
-We make award-winning remote-control toys, fantasy egg simulacra, sophisticated building kits, unsophisticated robot sausages, board games, drinking games, pool games, hypoallergenic games, and an animated TV show with firefighting dogs.
-There's a million and one different electromechanical challenges to puzzle through each day, and I can't describe how good it feels to see my mark on the toys that hit store shelves.
+Most recently, I was a mechatronic engineer in the Los Angeles office of Canadian toy giant Spin Master.
+No, they don't make skate-bearing fidget toys.
+They make award-winning remote-control toys, fantasy egg simulacra, sophisticated building kits, unsophisticated robot sausages, board games, drinking games, pool games, hypoallergenic games, and an animated TV show with firefighting dogs.
+There were a million and one different electromechanical challenges to puzzle through each day, and I can't describe how good it feels to see my mark on the toys that hit store shelves.

 I moved to LA from Hong Kong, where I built robots, taught children, and (tried to) influence education policy.
 I'm an associate with Robot Sapience, Ltd., a small but dedicated group of teachers who travel from school to school to provide hands-on learning opportunities that students otherwise wouldn't have.
 One of the company's priorities is to study educational policy and the impact it has on students: their happiness, their culture, their opportunities.
 For my part, I met weekly or twice-weekly with groups of primary school students for international robotics competitions: robot soccer, relay racing, autonomous navigation, and group choreography.
 In addition, I had the enjoyable role of meta-educator, teaching the other teachers how to use Arduino and open-source electronics, while the company shifts away from expensive commercial offerings.
 My days were crammed with building cute robots, playing with with kids, interviewing administrators, and thinking about the way we interact with electromechanical systems.